lukecav/awesome-elementor/README.md

 * [Qi Addons For Elementor](https://wordpress.org/plugins/qi-addons-for-elementor/) -  Qi Addons for Elementor is a comprehensive library of 60 custom, flexible & easily styled widgets for Elementor developed by Qode Interactive.
 * [Easy Elementor Addons](https://wordpress.org/plugins/easy-elementor-addons/) -  Easy Elementor Addons is an all in one element pack extension for Elementor page builder.
 * [RT Easy Builder - Advanced addons for Elementor](https://wordpress.org/plugins/rt-easy-builder-advanced-addons-for-elementor/) -  RT Easy Builder is a bunch of Advanced Extra Addons for the Popular Plugin Elementor including a demo importer that would help to import any Readymade Starter sites with one click.
+* [Chart Addon for Elementor – WPTD](https://wordpress.org/plugins/wptd-chart/) -  WPTD Chart is advanced elementor chart plugin.
+Convert easily data into chart.
+We gives you 4 models of charts example: pie chart, line chart, doughnut chart, bar chart.
+Also you can control chart legend details.
+In future we planned to give more chart types as free.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.